University of Batangas: Current composition

+Former composition

 Executive Committee

 The Executive Committee, led by Manuel Panganiban, was established by the Board of Trustees to restructure the management and administration of WPC.
 The institution had maintained its ideals of offering a top-notch education to the youth of Batangas and the surrounding areas.
 Abelardo B. Perez was chosen by the Executive Committee members as President and Chairman after three years.
 The officers of the Board of Trustees made the decision to convert the organization to a stock corporation during the tenure of Perez, and on December 23, 1967, the Securities and Exchange Commission officially registered it as such.

 List of Chairperson of the Executive Committee

 Campus

 As of 2022, the University of Batangas has one main and three satellite campuses in Batangas.

 The university has four campuses in the Batangas Province.
 The Batangas campus, which houses the Colleges, Highschool Department and Administrative offices of the university is located in Hilltop, Batangas City; while the pre-elementary and elementary departments are in the Downtown campus along M.H. del Pilar Street, beside the City Library near the Batangas Basilica.
 The university's Pallocan East campus is the site of the Waldorf School International, and the newest addition is the Lipa City Campus, which is located in Marawoy, Lipa City, Batangas.